MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/testing-rewrite-rule-patterns.md

 ---
-title: "Testing Rewrite Rule Patterns | Microsoft Docs"
+title: "Testing Rewrite Rule Patterns"
 author: ruslany
-description: "URL Rewrite Module UI for IIS 7 and above includes a tool that can be used to test the regular expression and wildcard patterns used within rewrite rules and..." ms.author: iiscontent
+description: "URL Rewrite Module UI for IIS 7 and above includes a tool that can be used to test the regular expression and wildcard patterns used within rewrite rules and..." ms.date: 09/11/2008 ms.assetid: f676ad6d-df8d-4089-a5cd-d18609bb3e3f msc.legacyurl: /learn/extensions/url-rewrite-module/testing-rewrite-rule-patterns msc.type: authoredcontent
-manager: soshir
-ms.date: 09/11/2008
-ms.topic: article
-ms.assetid: f676ad6d-df8d-4089-a5cd-d18609bb3e3f
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/url-rewrite-module/testing-rewrite-rule-patterns
-msc.type: authoredcontent
 ---